AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

    C_{f} = \frac{p_{res1} * A_{res1} - p_{res2} * A_{res2}}{\frac{1}{2} \rho V ^ 2 A_{rep}}

 Like the other coefficients, we can apply statistical analysis to the liquid force coefficient.

+In order to use the **pressure module**, the user has to provide a set of artifacts:

+#.
+A lnas file: It contains the information about the mesh.
+#.
+HDF time series: It contains the pressure signals indexed by each of the mesh vertices.
+#.
+Zoning information (Optional): Necessary for defining the bounding area for calculating shape and liquid force coefficients.
+It is not necessary for pressure coefficient use case only.